All stories

 Sit toward the front edge of your chair.
 Lift one foot a few inches off the ground, lower it with control, then lift the other.
 Continue in a slow, alternating rhythm for thirty seconds, rest, and repeat twice.
 This marching movement reactivates the deep stabilising muscles of the core and directly mimics the movement pattern used when walking.

-These five moves work the core from multiple angles.
-Done together, they provide a complete seated core workout using nothing more than a chair.
+“These five easy core exercises for seniors work the core from multiple angles.
+Done together, they provide a complete seated workout using nothing more than a chair.”

 Recommended Reading: